 Remcho, Johansen & Purcell has secured trial court victories for our public and private sector clients involved in political, public policy, and constitutional matters before state and federal courts.

 We represent the California State Legislature on redistricting matters and litigation involving the privileges and responsibilities of the legislative branch, along with state agencies like the State Controller, local government entities, and a broad range of nonprofit organizations.

 As counsel to the California Department of Education, the California Teachers Association, and individual school districts, we have expertise in education matters ranging from statewide school finance litigation to local bond initiatives to student school assignments.

 Our attorneys are extensively involved in state and local initiative litigation, including pre-election and post-election challenges and litigation over the form and content of petitions and ballot arguments.

-Remcho, Johansen & Purcell, LLP has both defended and challenged initiatives, on topics ranging from limits on campaign contributions to early childhood development programs, and has represented numerous candidates in litigation ranging from ballot designations to campaign finance issues.
+Remcho, Johansen & Purcell has both defended and challenged initiatives, on topics ranging from limits on campaign contributions to early childhood development programs, and has represented numerous candidates in litigation ranging from ballot designations to campaign finance issues.

 Representative highlights of this work include: